Peach Blossom Debt

+“All predestined affinities are merely debts to be repaid.”

+In his mortal life, Song Yao ate an elixir pill that dropped from the heavens by accident, and thus began his life as an immortal.

+After millennia of living in idleness, the Jade Emperor orders Song Yao back to the mortal plane.
+His task is seemingly simple: to oversee the love trial between two immortal lords.
+Only when he bids his old friend Hengwen Qingjun farewell at the heavenly gates is he told of his true role on the mortal plane: to steal away the heart of one of the lords, Tianshu Xingjun.

+Falling from the skies with no way back, Song Yao can only wonder, who’s really being put on trial here?

 Translation of the Title

 桃花债 can be directly translated as Peach Blossom Debt.
 The sense-for-sense translation could be Romance of Love Debt, since peach blossoms are used as a symbol of love in Chinese culture.

 World Setting

 The world setting of this fiction is based on Chinese local mythology, Taoist culture and Buddhist culture: There are 3 worlds: mortal world of human beings, Heavenly Palace of the immortals (The immortals mainly origin from Taoism) and Western Paradise of Buddhas.
 Mortal human beings and animals can become immortal by practice Taosiam or Buddhism or, like Song Yao, by taking the elixir pills.
 Immortals and Buddhas can visit each other in Heavenly Palace and Western Paradise.
 The souls of both the immortals and the mortals can go through transmigrations or samsara.
 The immortals' transmigrating as a mortal is a part of their practice or a way to pay the karma/debt for what they have done before.